-Financial assets at amortised cost These assets are subsequently measured at amortised cost using the EIR method.
-The amortised cost is reduced by impairment losses.
+Financial assets These assets are subsequently measured at amortised cost using the EIR method.
+The amortised at amortised cost cost is reduced by impairment losses.
 Interest income, foreign exchange gains and losses and impairment are recognised in profit or loss.
 Any gain or loss on derecognition is recognised in profit or loss.
-Equity investments at FVOCI These assets are subsequently measured at fair value.
-Dividends are recognised as income in profit or loss unless the dividend clearly represents a recovery of part of the cost of the investment.
-Other net gains and losses are recognised in OCI and are never reclassified to profit or loss.
+Equity These assets are subsequently measured at fair value.
+Dividends are recognised as income in profit investments at or loss unless the dividend clearly represents a recovery of part of the cost of the investment.
+Other FVOCI net gains and losses are recognised in OCI and are never reclassified to profit or loss.